Get

 Separation anxiety not only causes the dog a lot of stress, but it can also lead to destructive behaviors and many other signs related to high stress levels.
 Beagles do best with companionship from other dogs or even a cat if they are raised together.

 Having a housemate can help prevent separation anxiety altogether since they will have a friend during your absence.
 This isn’t always possible, though, so if you believe that howling is due to separation anxiety, there are tips and tricks to help solve this issue.
-In severe cases, it is recommended that you also speak to your veterinarian or a professional dog trainer for assistance.
+In severe cases, it is recommended that you also speak to a veterinarian or a professional dog trainer for assistance.

-If you need to speak with a vet but can’t get to one, head over to PangoVet.
-It’s an online service where you can talk to a vet online and get the personalized advice you need for your pet — all at an affordable price!
+If you need to speak with a vet but can't get to one, head over to PangoVet.
+It's our online service where you can talk to a vet online and get the advice you need for your pet — all at an affordable price!

 6. They’re Ill or Injured